raspberrypilearning/safeguarding-module/en/step_12.md

 --- hints ---
 --- hint ---

-In this scenario, there is an immediate concern about the welfare of a child and you have no way of knowing whether the child is safe.
+In this scenario, there is an immediate concern about the welfare of a young person and you have no way of knowing whether the young person is safe.
 The first thing you need to do is to call the police, who will investigate the incident.
 The second thing you need to do is call our 24-hour safeguarding number to report what has happened.

 --- /hint ---
 --- /hints ---